truongsonghiep/journey-to-the-west/chapter-069.md

 911
 911
 A ghost with tousled hair and naked feet!
-When he saw the monster, Pilgrim asked, *"Sha Monk, do you recognize him?”
+When he saw the monster, Pilgrim asked, *"Sha Monk, do you recognize him?"*
-“I haven‟t made his acquaintance,"* replied Sha Monk. *"IHow could I recognize him?”
-Pilgrim asked again, *"Eight Rules, do you recognize him?”
+“I haven‟t made his acquaintance,"* replied Sha Monk. *"IHow could I recognize him?"* Pilgrim asked again, *"Eight Rules, do you recognize him?"*
 “I have never had tea or wine with him,"* replied Eight Rules, *"nor am I a friend or neighbor of his.
-How could I recognize him?”
-Pilgrim said, *"He rather looks like the demon gatekeeper with golden pupils and shriveled face under the command of Equal to Heaven, the Eastern Mountain."*
+How could I recognize him?"* Pilgrim said, *"He rather looks like the demon gatekeeper with golden pupils and shriveled face under the command of Equal to Heaven, the Eastern Mountain."*
 “No!
-No!” said Eight Rules. *"IHow do you know that?” asked Pilgrim.
+No!"* said Eight Rules. *"IHow do you know that?"* asked Pilgrim.
 “A demon,"* said Eight Rules, *"is a spirit of darkness, and it will make its appearance only late in the day, say, between the hour of Monkey and that of the Boar.
 Right now it‟s still noon.
 Which demon would dare come out?
 Even if he‟s a demon, he can‟t mount the clouds.
 And if he knows how to use the wind, he will only be able to summon a little whirlwind, not a violent wind like this.
 Perhaps he is the very Jupiter‟s Rival."*
-“Dear Idiot!” said Pilgrim, chuckling. *"IYou have a point there!
+“Dear Idiot!"* said Pilgrim, chuckling. *"IYou have a point there!
 You two stand guard here, and let old Monkey go ask for his name.
 Then we can rescue the Golden Sage Palace for the king."*
 “If you want to go, go,"* said Eight Rules, *"but don‟t reveal that we are here."*